 Patty left that weekend with a handful of broken strings.
 She came back the following weekend with the pokey bits covered and pretty beads laced about them.
 They looked pretty… We sold our first one that weekend.

-Now I’m happy (and hopeful) to offer autoharp string bracelets.
+Now I'm happy (and hopeful) to offer autoharp string bracelets.
 Yes, you can wear my G-String around your wrist.
-It’s pretty and it’s for a good cause… to help me recoup the money I lose while providing you lots of fun musical entertainment.
+It's pretty and it's for a good cause… you will help me recoup the money I lose while providing you lots of fun musical entertainment.
 PLUS, you'll also get a piece of live performance art!
 If you're really lucky, I may even be able to tell you what I was playing at the time… But don't hold your breath.